TailonR/CS411UAF_Homework3/README.md

     }
 ```
 The line that counts the distance traveled is where numInversions is incremented. numInversions is
-passed by reference to inversions, which then passes by reference to the mergesort function, and in turn passes it by
+passed by reference to inversions, which then passes it by reference to the mergesort function, and in turn passes it by
 refernce to the stable merge function (which is where this code is in)

 # License